Chapter 8. SQL-Invoked Routines

 The SIGNAL statement is used to throw an exception (or force an exception).
 When invoked, any exception handler for the given exception is in turn invoked.
 If there is no handler, the exception is propagated to the enclosing context.

-<signal statement> ::= SIGNAL SQL_STATE <state value>
+<signal statement> ::= SIGNAL SQLSTATE <state value> [ SET MESSAGE_TEXT = <character string literal> ]

-The RESIGNAL statement is used to throw an exception from an exception handler’s <SQL procedure statement>, in effect propagating the exception to the enclosing context without further action by the currently active handlers.
+The RESIGNAL statement is used to throw an exception from an exception handler's <SQL procedure statement>, in effect propagating the exception to the enclosing context without further action by the currently active handlers.
+By default, the message for the exception is taken from the predefined exception message for the specified SQLSTATE.
+A custom message can be specified with the optional SET clause.

-<resignal statement> ::= RESIGNAL SQL_STATE <state value>
+<resignal statement> ::= RESIGNAL SQLSTATE <state value> [ SET MESSAGE_TEXT = <character string literal> ]

 Routine Polymorphism